scastria/terraform-provider-bitbucket/docs/resources/pipelines_config.md

-# Resource: bitbucket_repository_pipelines_config
+# Resource: bitbucket_pipelines_config
-Represents the configuration of Pipelines for a repository.
+Represents the configuration of pipelines for a repository.
 ## Example usage
 ```hcl
 data "bitbucket_project" "Proj" {